loschorts/auth_workflow_rails/README.md

 #Authentication Workflow

-This document is meant to serve as a rough map of what needs to be defined and specified for creating users, passwords, and sessions
+This document is meant to serve as a rough map of what needs to be defined and specified for creating users, passwords, and sessions.
+I'd love to hear your feedback!

 ## 1. Configure / FYI